microsoft/botbuilder-js/libraries/botbuilder/README.md

 npm install --save restify
 ```

-Create a file named app.js and say hello in a few lines of code.
+Create a file named bot.js and get your bot online with a few lines of code.

 ```javascript
 const restify = require('restify');